-- 1. Obtain advance written permission from the dean of his or her college.

-2. Present appropriate evidence (official transcript) of having completed the - Present appropriate evidence (official transcript) of having completed the ourse.
+- 1. Obtain advance written permission from the dean of his or her college. - 2.
+Present appropriate evidence (official transcript) of having completed the course.

-ACADEMIC CREDIT FOR MILITARY SERVICE
+ACADEMIC CREDIT FOR MILITARY SERVICE:

-Students who have completed one year of active duty in the armed forces of the United States may be given academic credit of four semester hours of Military Science.
+Students who have completed one year of active duty in the armed forces of the United States may be given academic credit of four semester hours of Military